SumoLogic/sumologic-documentation/docs/search/copilot.md

 * **On-call engineers**.
 Accelerate time to resolution by surfacing key application insights.
 * **Security engineers**.
 Obtain security insights rapidly for faster threat detection.

-### How Copilot helps

-Copilot combines pre-built insights with the ability to analyze logs using natural language queries, helping you:

-* **Find root causes faster**.
-Use AI to quickly pinpoint underlying issues.
-* **Enhance efficiency**.
-Streamline the log analysis process, reducing manual effort.

 ## How to use Copilot